Word Meanings - CAJOLE - Book Publishers vocabulary database

 One who insnares. - TEMPTER

 One who tempts or entices; especially, Satan, or the Devil, regarded as the great enticer to evil.
 "Those who are bent to do wickedly will never want tempters to urge them on."
 Tillotson.
 So glozed the Tempter, and his proem tuned.
-Milton. - TEMPTING
+Milton. - SEDUCER

 One who, or that which, seduces; specifically, one who prevails over the chastity of a woman by enticements and persuasions.
 He whose firm faith no reason could remove, Will melt before that soft seducer, love.
-Dryden. - CAJOLE
+Dryden. - TEMPTING

 To deceive with flattery or fair words; to wheedle.
 I am not about to cajole or flatter you into a reception of my views.
 F. W. Robertson.
 Syn. -- To flatter; wheedle; delude; coax; entrap. (more info) hence, to amuse with idle talk, to flatter, - ATTRACTABILITY